oracle/python-oracledb/doc/src/user_guide/ha.rst

 procedure to determine the outcome of the commit for this logical transaction id.

-Follow the steps below to use the Transaction Guard feature in Python:
+The steps below show how to use Transaction Guard in python-oracledb in a single-instance database.
+Refer to Oracle documentation if you are using `RAC
+<https://www.oracle.com/pls/ topic/lookup?ctx=dblatest&id=RACAD>`__ or standby
+databases.

 1. Grant execute privileges to the database users who will be checking the outcome of the commit.
 Log in as SYSDBA and run the following command: